Europe

 The Kapellbrücke, or Chapel Bridge, is an especially picturesque spot in pretty Lucerne.
 (Photo: Getty Images)

-On the other side of Vögeligärtli Park is The Hotel Lucerne, Autograph Collection, an architecturally striking property bearing the hallmark of French starchitect Jean Nouvel, whose film projections lend an artistic touch to rooms and suites.
+On the other side of Vögeligärtli Park is The Hotel Lucerne, Autograph Collection, an architecturally striking property bearing the hallmark of Jean Nouvel, whose film projections lend an artistic touch to rooms and suites.

 If You Like That, You’ll Love This

 One look at Lucerne’s backdrop and you’ll be eager to venture further.
-For on-high views, ride up to Mont Rigi, which Turner painted in 1842, or take the world’s steepest cog-wheel railway up to Mont Pilatus for high-level hiking, mountain biking and paragliding.
-For more romance, board a paddle steamer to cruise the glassy green waters of fjord-like Lake Uri, swirling in William Tell legend.
+For on-high views, ride up to Mont Rigi, which J.M.W.
+Turner painted in 1842, or take the world’s steepest cog-wheel railway up to Mont Pilatus for high-level hiking and adventure courses.